levihernandez/datadog-projects/apm/README.md

    * This is the approach I have taken for the current approach

-With APM Instrumentation, I activated it at the Datadog agent to trace all apps:
+With APM Instrumentation, I activated it at the Datadog agent operator config to trace the Java app:

 ![](img/apm-auto-instrumentation.png)